szwacz/electron-boilerplate/README.md

 npm install
 npm start
 ```
-... and boom!
+...and boom!
 You have a running desktop application on your screen.

 # Structure of the project